 The vice president for Academic Administration (academic dean) oversees all academic programs on campus.
-For academic issues which cannot be resolved with a department chair, contact the academic dean's office for an appointment.
+For academic issues which cannot be resolved with a department chair or dean of school, contact the academic dean's office for an appointment.

 VICE PRESIDENT FOR ADVANCEMENT